How to Calculate Elapsed Time in Excel (5 Ways)

 In this formula, we used the conditional IF statement to set the logic of whether the end time is less than the start time.
 If the logic returns TRUE, then it’ll add 1 with the time difference of two times assuming the clock running for a full 24-hour period.

-The use of the MOD function can easily handle the above situation.
+The MOD function can easily handle the above situation.
 The function changes the negative number to a positive one as it works for both the time in the same day and the time that spans midnight.
 We just need to use 1 as the divisor (2nd argument).

 Things to Remember